CollinHeist/TitleCardMaker/docs/user_guide/series.md

 the metadata of a Media Server is reset and previously loaded Title Cards are removed.

-### Remove Episode Labels
+#### Remove Episode Labels

+!!! note "Plex Servers Only"

+    This setting only appears for libraries associate with Plex servers.

 TitleCardMaker looks for specific labels on Episodes within Plex to determine whether it is able to download Source Images from that Episode.
-This is done to avoid grabbing a "Source Image" which is actually a previously loaded Title Card, or some image with a PMM overlay applied.
+This is done to avoid grabbing a "Source Image" which is actually a previously loaded Title Card, or some image with a Kometa (PMM) overlay applied.

 Alongside each Plex library will be a
 <span class="example md-button">Remove Episode Labels</span> button.
 This